 * * *

 I ended up off the premises, wandering aimlessly near the end of the road, avoiding eye contact with my grandfather.
-I contemplated climbing over the fence behind the dead-end sign to see if there were any cool-looking rocks or plantation, but there were too many branches and weeds sticking through it, making my mission a potentially perilous one.
+I had thought of climbing the fence behind the dead-end sign to see if there were any cool-looking rocks or plantation, but too many prickly branches would have made my mission a perilous one.

 * * *